Mitchell Tinsley: Washington Commanders

 Tinsley signed with the Washington Commanders as an undrafted free agent on May 1, 2023.
 He was waived by the team on August 27, 2024, and joined their practice squad the following day.

 Cincinnati Bengals

 Tinsley signed a futures contract with the Cincinnati Bengals on February 4, 2025.
-Tinsley played with the Bengals against the Commanders in Week 2 of the preseason, scoring two touchdowns to help win 31-17.
+Tinsley played with the Bengals against the Washington Commanders in Week 2 of the preseason, scoring two touchdowns to help win 31-17.
 Tinsley ultimately made the final 53-man roster.
 His first career catch was a game-tying one-handed touchdown reception in an eventual victory against the Jacksonville Jaguars.
+Tinsley played in all 17 games for Cincinnati (including four starts), recording eight receptions for 116 yards and two touchdowns.

+On January 5, 2026, the Bengals signed Tinsley to a one-year contract extension.
+On August 30, he was waived as part of final roster cuts.

+Houston Texans

+On September 1, 2026, Tinsley was signed to the Houston Texans practice squad.